Medical and Surgical Diseases of the Eye

 In addition, because we utilize the help of fully trained anesthetists and anesthesiologists, problems associated with anesthesia are extremely rare.

 Although potential problems and complications of cataract surgery or the anesthesia associated with it are present, the likelihood of a patient suffering a major complication is rare.

 There is also a possibility for secondary cataracts to develop.

 WHAT HAPPENS BEFORE SURGERY?

 After you have been examined by the doctor and you have decided to have surgery, we will set a date for your surgery and your pre-operative exam.
 We require approval from your primary care physician to perform this surgery and ask that this be done prior to your pre-operative exam.
-Our Physician's Assistant will perform a brief physical exam and record your medical history.
-You should bring all of your current medications with you to the pre-operative exam.
+Our technician will perform a pre-op screening and take measurements which allow us to pick the best lens implant based on computer calculations.
+You should bring all of your current medications with you to the pre-operative exam to ensure our accuracy of information sent to the surgical center.
 There will be time at this visit to discuss any further questions or concerns you may have about the surgery.
 At this time, you will be given instructions pertaining to your surgery and obtaining the pre-operative lab tests required by the surgical facility.